thekoushikdurgas/appointmentbackend/docs/api/export.md

 The export status field can have the following values:

-- `pending`: Export is queued but not yet started
+- `pending`: Export is queued but not yet started processing
+- `processing`: Export is currently being processed in the background
 - `completed`: Export is ready for download
 - `failed`: Export generation failed
+- `cancelled`: Export was cancelled by the user

 ---